februar 21 - 27. februar 2022

 Day 1: Arrival and sail towards Sommarøy

 Welcome aboard!
 We meet at the dock in Tromsø at 16:00, settle in the sailboat and get to know each other.
-Before we hoist sails we get familiar with the boat and go through safety instructions on board.
-We check the latest weather forecast to see if the conditions allow us to sail around Kvaløya, or we take the inner route to Senja and Sommarøy.
-On the way we will train on handling the boat, man-overboard and other emergency situations.
+Before we hoist our sails we get familiar with the boat and go through safety instructions on board.
+We check the latest weather forecast to see if the conditions allow us to sail around Kvaløya.
+If not, we take the inner route to Senja and Sommarøy.
+On the way we will train on boat-handling, man-overboard drills and other emergency situations.
 We make dinner along the way.

 Day 2: Landfall on Sommarøy and sail to Hamn in Senja

 We’ll spend this morning on Sommarøy before we set sail around the outside of Senja, towards Hamn in Bergsfjorden.
-Hamn, as the name suggests, is a picturesque harbour where we will spend the night.
-Here we have the opportunity for a hot tub and sauna, and a swim in the sea, for those who are interested.
+Hamn is a picturesque harbour where we will spend the night.
+Here we have the opportunity for a hot tub and sauna session, and a swim in the sea, for those who are interested.
 We plan to eat dinner at the restaurant in Hamn this evening.
 Whether we make it around the outside of Senja depends on weather and wave conditions.
 The alternative is to go the inner route towards Harstad.

 Day 3: From Senja via Andøya to Vesterålen

 After breakfast we hoist our sails again, and set our course towards Vesterålen.
-Now we will pass by an area where we could possibly meet some whales, so keep your eyes open!
+We will pass by an area where we could possibly meet some whales, so we’ll keep an eye out for movement in the sea!
 We will pass by Risøyhamn, with its many blinking lanterns and lighthouses, and after we continue to a remote anchorage, or to the harbour in Sortland if the weather calls for us to spend the night moored.

 Day 4: Full sailing day through Raftsundet, to Lofoten and Trollfjorden